 It is your responsibility to catch excess 401(k) contributions, not your employer's.
 If you don't remove the excess before the tax filing deadline in the year in which the error is made, you will face stiff penalties, a form of double taxation, and might even have your entire retirement plan reclassified as non-qualified, which would have enormous financial implications if you have built a decent-sized nest egg.

-The 401(k) Contribution Limits Might Be Different if You Are A High Earner
+The 401(k) Contribution Limits for High Earners

 If you qualify as a so-called highly compensated employee, which means making more than $120,000 from your employer in 2018, you might have a lower 401(k) limit than you otherwise would.
 This could happen if your employer's plan is considered "top heavy."
 In simple terms, a plan is considered "top heavy" if the highest earners of the company (anyone earning more than $175,000) are making more than 60% of the total contributions.
 Congress wanted to make sure 401(k) plans weren't just used to benefit higher-ups in the management structure.